 - Outer Heaven Retail uses a carrier integration, such as ShipStation or Shiptheory (more on this later), and this is set to automatically generate and print the shipping label at this point

-- Dawn seals the package, adds the shipping label, then puts the package in the ‘awaiting pickup’ bay
+- Dawn adds the packing slip, seals the package, sticks the shipping label on, then puts the package in the ‘awaiting pickup’ bay

 Tip: Within the Pack modal, there are some optional features to alert the customer that their shipment is ready and awaiting carrier pickup, which is great for customer service.
 There’s also a field for capturing tracking references.
 Any references added by your packer, or via a carrier integration app, will be relayed back to your sales channel automatically.